nfrank1995/calorie-tracker/calorie-tracker-api/README.md

 docker-compose up -d
 ```

 command in the calorie-tracker-api folder.
+Running the docker-compose.yml file will start a mongodb instance on port:27017 and start mongo-express on port:8081.
+When opening http://localhost:8081/ you'll be asked to enter a username and password.
+The defaut values in the docker-compose.yml are username: admin, and password:admin123.

 ### Creating a database user
 to interact with the mongodb instance you have to create a database and a database user the application can use.
 To create a database log into your mongodb instance and run the use command